 The disadvantage of using filament bulbs is their current consumption.
 The grain of wheat bulbs used in the engine and goods sheds draw 60ma each.
 The houses and most of the other buildings use the grain of rice bulbs which draw 27ma.
 The total for Rowandale is about 3A, so it needs a 9v 4A power supply.
 An advantage with bulbs is you do not have to worry about polarity of the feed.

-All the buildings and structures are built in card using the downloaded kits and texture sheets from the Scalescenes range; some of the building kits being heavily modified.
+All the buildings and structures (apart from the signal box) are built in card using the downloaded kits and texture sheets from the Scalescenes range; some of the building kits being heavily modified.